WuFengXueYing/MODIFy/README.md

-# FuseDiag
+# MODIFy
-FuseDiag: A Multi-Modal Anomaly Diagnosis Framework with Diffusion-Enhanced Adaptive Fusion in Microservices
+MODIFy: A Multi-Modal Anomaly Diagnosis Framework with Diffusion-Enhanced Adaptive Fusion in Microservices